Missouri Workers Compensation Claims: Eligibility, Filing and Appeals

-These benefits continue until you are physically able to return to your original job, or when a doctor determines your industrially related condition has attained maximum medical improvement (MMI).
+These benefits continue until you are able to earn your normal wages, or when a doctor determines your industrially related condition has attained maximum medical improvement (MMI).
 Maximum medical improvement means your condition will not likely get any better, even though you may not have entirely returned to your pre-injury state.

 Once a doctor determines you have reached maximum medical improvement, your doctor or another doctor will assess whether you have sustained any permanent disability resulting from your injury or illness.
-This can be permanent partial disability, meaning you can still work in some capacity, or permanent total disability, meaning you are physically incapable of performing any type of employment.
+If you are permanently and totally disabled, meaning you can't work in any capacity, you will continue to receive benefits at your temporary total disability rate for as long as your disability continues.

 The last part of the formula is your compensation rate.
-Your compensation rate is 2/3 of your average weekly wage at the time of injury, but this is subject to a weekly cap.
+Your compensation rate is two-thirds of your average weekly wage at the time of injury, but this is subject to a weekly cap.
 For 2017, the cap is $477.33 per week.
 To continue the example above, if you're entitled to the maximum amount, you would receive $477.33 for 75 weeks, which is a total of $35,799.75.

 For permanent partial injuries other than those specified for specific body parts, you will be assigned a percentage of disability for the "body as a whole."
 The maximum award for the body as a whole that can be awarded is 400 weeks of permanent disability payments.